-As mentioned in the introduction, one of the purposes for creating this practice note is to provide useful information for actuaries in addressing challenges with providing sufficient information to justify the findings, recommendations, and conclusions of an opining actuary without providing so much detail that it becomes difficult for the audience of the Memorandum to digest and understand.
+As mentioned in the introduction, one of the purposes for creating this practice note is to provide useful information for actuaries in addressing challenges with providing sufficient information to © 2020 American Academy of Actuaries.
+All rights reserved.

+justify the findings, recommendations, and conclusions of an opining actuary without providing so much detail that it becomes difficult for the audience of the Memorandum to digest and understand.